The shining light of Artifact! All we know about the game

 Let’s wait and see:

-- Artifact is coming out for PC, Mac, and Linux on November 28;
+- Artifact is available for PC, Mac, and Linux;

 - The version for mobile devices (iOS and Android) will appear sometime in 2019.